ActiveInferenceInstitute/CEREBRUM/paper/components/supplemental_sections/Supplement_4_Related_Work.md

 - Implements PropBank and FrameNet annotations
 - Limitations: Applies to text analysis rather than model relationships

 CEREBRUM repurposes linguistic case theory beyond natural language processing, using it as a structural framework for model relationships.
 This novel application enables the formalization of model interactions using the rich semantics of case relationships, creating a bridge between linguistic theory and computational model management.
+It draws inspiration from the structural insights of case grammar but applies them to a different domain: the functional roles of computational models.

-### 4.3.2 Morphological Computing
+### 4.3.2 Morphological Computing and Categorical Linguistics

 **Computing with Words** [(Zadeh, 1996)](#references):
 - Develops computational systems that operate on linguistic terms